 My Little Pony.
 Is still quite popular today if I am not mistaken.
 Though they appear to have gone the way of the Cabbage Patch Doll.
 Their appearance changing ever so slightly over time to become almost ugly in the eyes of the cynical observer.

 Speak & Spell.
 A classic of Texas Instruments products.
-It was originally produced in the 70s but made it big on through the 80s a
+It was originally produced in the 70s but made it big on through the 80s and early 90s.

 The purpose of which is fairly self explanatory; the 'game' used a visual display and audio cues from interchangeable cartridges to teach a subject how to speak, and spell.
 With other additions like math and word games such as Hangman, it's one that became an instant favorite of mine and many others.